marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

   - Implementation cpp file
     - Set tick to false
-    - In BeginPlay() get the data from each row the data table and store in my UDataTable variable
+    - In BeginPlay() access my data table, find each row and store the information of each row in a row variable
       - Use my UDataTable variable to call FindRow() function passing in the type of row I'm trying to find and store the value into my FMyDataStructrow variable
     - Implement the Getter for that metric
       - return the row variable accessing the column variable